grab/engineering-blog/_posts/2017-04-18-deep-dive-into-ios-automation-at-grab-integration-testing.md

 We have been happy with the server most of the time.
 However, along the way we did discover several downsides:

-- The simulator that the Xcode Server spins up does not necessarily have customized location enabled.
+- The simulator that the Xcode Server spins up does not necessarily have customised location enabled.
 You probably want to mock your locations in code in testing environment.
 - Installed builds are being updated during each integration and reused.
 There might be cache issues from previous integrations.
 Hence, deleting the app in your pre-integration script can be a good idea:

   ~~~sh